teemow/Blog/source/_posts/2001-07-05-data-mining-at-its-best.markdown

 http://www.cnn.com/2001/TECH/industry/07/03/casinos.crm.idg/index.html

-&lt;I&gt;MGM Mirage can sort its 6TB of data on Microsoft Corp.
-SQL Server databases to tell you which of its 9 million customers are poker players who also like onions on their hamburgers. &quot;Whatever they do gets tracked and logged into the system,&quot; Bonner said. &lt;/I&gt;
+*MGM Mirage can sort its 6TB of data on Microsoft Corp.
+SQL Server databases to tell you which of its 9 million customers are poker players who also like onions on their hamburgers. &quot;Whatever they do gets tracked and logged into the system,&quot; Bonner said. *

 Just amazing.

-&lt;I&gt;Unlike other companies, few casinos sell their customer data; it's more valuable kept close. &quot;We like to describe system criticality this way,&quot; said Charette. &quot;The systems are responsible for supporting $138,889 [in revenue] per hour.&quot; &lt;/I&gt;
+*Unlike other companies, few casinos sell their customer data; it's more valuable kept close. &quot;We like to describe system criticality this way,&quot; said Charette. &quot;The systems are responsible for supporting $138,889 [in revenue] per hour.&quot; *